mweiss99/mweiss99.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in the department of political science and the Ford School of Public Policy at the University of Michigan, Ann Arbor.
-I am also a part-time associate research scientist at NYU-Wagner.
-My research interests include American politics, state politics and policy, and federalism/intergovernmental relations, with a particular focus on how subnational politics connect to American democracy.
-I also study public policy, mainly, healthcare policy in the United States.
+My research interests include American political institutions, federalism/intergovernmental relations, and separation of powers, with a particular interest in their effects on democratic stability.

-Previously, I worked at the RAND Corporation as a research project specialist and the Georgia Health Policy Center as an intern with the Medicaid policy and business team.
+Previously, I worked as an associate research scientist at NYU-Wagner, the RAND Corporation as a research project specialist, and the Georgia Health Policy Center as an intern with the Medicaid policy and business team.

 I am a founding member of the COVID Border Accountability Project (COBAP), an initiative that tracked country-level travel and migration policy responses to the COVID-19 pandemic.
 My work has appeared in *JAMA Health Forum*, *Scientific Reports*, and *Scientific Data*, and is forthcoming in *The International Encyclopedia of Public Health*.